Celebrating 140 Years

 Marye Anne Fox (b.
 1947) became the journal’s first female Associate Editor in 1986.
 She is known for her work in physical organic chemistry.
 Her career includes not only being the first female Associate Editor but she also was the first female chief executive of North Carolina State University, was named the Chancellor of the University of California San Diego, and, in 2010, was awarded the National Medal of Science.

 In 1996, Dr. Fox published the article “Chromophore-Labeled Dendrons as Light Harvesting Antennae” with her colleague Gina M. Stewart.
-This would go on to be her most-cited article in JACS, attracting 267 citations to date.
+This would go on to be her most-cited article in JACS, attracting over 200 citations to date.

 Fox has published extensively throughout her career, and you can see a selection of her work published in JACS here.

 User Contribution: Michael Mandler, Harvard University recommends the addition of E. J. Corey to the JACS Timeline

 In 2019, Michael Mandler – a graduate student in Dan Kahne’s lab at Harvard University – recommended the addition of E.J.
 Corey to the JACS Timeline.

 E. J. Corey has been awarded numerous honors for his contributions to the field of organic synthesis, including the National Medal of Science in 1988, the Nobel Prize in Chemistry in 1990, and the American Chemical Society’s Priestly Medal in 2004.
 Among his many noteworthy discoveries, Corey’s group revolutionized the field of asymmetric catalysis with the Corey–Bakshi–Shibata catalyst (commonly referred to as the CBS catalyst).

 First disclosed in 1987, today, the chiral oxazaborolidine catalytic system is commonly used by natural product and synthetic chemists.

 Together, the two manuscripts reported in JACS in this year have received over 2,000 citations: